UPDATE: HIV Prophylaxis Following Non-Occupational Exposure

 Before administering nPEP to a pregnant woman, the clinician should discuss the potential benefits and risks to her and to the fetus.
 (AIII)

 Pregnant women presenting for nPEP as a result of risky behavior should be the focus of intensified education and prevention interventions.
 (AII) After completion of the 28-day nPEP regimen, initiation of pre-exposure prophylaxis (PrEP) should be considered.
-(AI) See the CDC interim guidance documents for use of pre-exposure prophylaxis in heterosexually active adults.
+(AI) For information regarding consideration of PrEP in individuals at ongoing high risk for HIV infection, see Guidance for the Use of Pre-Exposure Prophylaxis (PrEP) to Prevent HIV Transmission.

 The agents listed in Table 8 are all not recommended for use in PEP regimens and are not likely to be used; however, clinicians should be aware that these agents should not be prescribed in pregnant women.
 Initiation of PEP at any time during pregnancy requires a careful discussion of the risks and benefits.